White Out (Penn State): History

 The Penn State Bookstore began selling official White Out shirts for the 2008 game, a tradition that holds to this day.
 The shirts are designed and chosen by students.

 The 2013 and 2014 editions featured the only two White Outs to go to overtime.
 In 2013, Penn State upset 18th-ranked Michigan, 43–40.
 The Nittany Lions tied the game after a touchdown with only 27 seconds remaining, and the Wolverines missed a field goal short on the ensuing drive to end regulation.
 After both missing field goals in the first overtime and a matching pair in the second, Penn State fumbled the ball on the first play of the third.
 However, Michigan missed a potential game winning field goal on the following drive.
 The Wolverines opened the fourth overtime with a field goal, putting the pressure on the Nittany Lions.
 After a defensive pass interference call in the endzone, the ball was placed on the one-yard line.
 Penn State ran the ball for a touchdown on the next play to finish the game, making it the longest in Big Ten history.
 In 2014, Penn State lost to 12th-ranked Ohio State in double overtime, 31–24.
-Despite being predicted to get blown out prior to kickoff, the Nittany Lions played a tough, close game and led the Buckeyes at various points.
+Despite being predicted to get blown out prior to kickoff, the Nittany Lions played a tough, close game and led the Buckeyes in overtime.
 The loss is controversial, though, as many college football observers thought it was marred by questionable officiating, specifically citing two missed calls.

-Perhaps the most influential White Out was Penn State's 24–21 upset win over No. 2 Ohio State in 2016, which is regarded by many as the best game in Penn State football history.
-The pivotal play, Grant Haley's blocked field goal return in the 4th quarter, was voted as the best Penn State play of the century.
+Perhaps the most influential White Out was Penn State's 24–21 upset win over No. 2 Ohio State in 2016, which is regarded by many as one of the best games in Penn State football history.
+The pivotal play, Grant Haley's blocked field goal return in the 4th quarter, was voted as the best Penn State play of the 21st century.
 The game's aftermath included fans storming the field at Beaver Stadium and celebratory riots in downtown State College.
 Their White Out rematch two years later, a 27–26 loss, would break the Beaver Stadium attendance record, edging out the previous record (the 2017 White Out against Michigan, a 42–13 victory) by less than 70 attendees.

 The 2020 White Out was originally scheduled for October 24 against Ohio State.
 The game was rescheduled to October 31 when the Big Ten announced its updated conference-only schedule due to the COVID-19 pandemic.
 On August 6, Penn State announced that the Nittany Lions' season would begin with no fans in attendance at Beaver Stadium, casting doubt on the possibility of a White Out game in 2020.
 Fans ultimately were not allowed to attend any games, leading to the annual tradition being canceled for the first time since its inception.
 Despite the cancellation, the official 2020 White Out shirt was still sold by the Penn State Bookstore, making it a unique, novelty item of memorabilia.